jhulick/max-generator/README.md

 It's the rough equivalent to rails generators (far less sophisticated yet, but we'll get there eventually) that uses a package manager (component) similar to npm (in some ways), and lets you use a synchronous require call (thus no more ugly AMD/UMD definitions and such).

 ## Installation
-As a regular node cli tool, you can install this with `npm --global install mgen`.
+As a regular node cli tool, you can install this with `npm --global install` from the cloned directory.
 It requires `component` as a `peerDep`.

 ## Getting started